steph-xue/quizzical/README.md

   - The player can choose their desired level of difficulty of quiz questions and a category of questions and click start to begin the quiz
 <br><br>
-![Start Page](./images/start-page.png?raw=true "Start Page") The start page includes the selection of difficulties and categories of quetions.
+![Start Page](./images/start-page.png?raw=true "Start Page") The start page includes the selection of difficulties and categories of questions.
 <br><br>
-<br><br>
+&nbsp;

 **Difficulty of Questions**
   - The player can choose the difficulty of questions generated: